heavenshell/vim-pydocstring/README.rst

 .. code::

-  Plug 'heavenshell/vim-pydocstring', { 'do': 'make install' }
+  Plug 'heavenshell/vim-pydocstring', { 'do': 'make install', 'for': 'python' }

 If you want install doq manually, you can install from PyPi.